brahimdriss/brahim-driss-page/content/home/experience.md

       * Implemented and adapted of Expert Iteration, a similar approach to DeepMind’s AlphaGo Zero.

   - title: Data Science Internship,
     company: Wevioo
     company_url: ''
     location: Tunis
     date_start: '2020-07-01'
     date_end: '2020-09-31'
     description: |2-
     * Searched and implemented a State of the art Deep Learning approach for Time Series forecasting
-      * Handled other exogenous variables that have an impact on the evolution of the temporal data, reduced by 2% the mean absolute error compared to previously used methods.
+    * Handled other exogenous variables that have an impact on the evolution of the temporal data,
+    * Reduced by 2% the mean absolute error compared to previously used methods.
     * Deployed final solution as a REST API using Flask.

    - title: Software developer Internship,
       company: BH Bank